The Historic Metcalf Franklin Farm

 Read Article Here

-2009: The Rhode Show visited Franklin Farm in Cumberland, as more than 100 volunteers and students planted seeds for the farm's community garden.
+2009: The Rhode Show interviewed Franklin Farm in Cumberland, as more than 100 volunteers and students planted seeds for the farm's community garden.
 Now that the harvesting is completed, 13,000 pounds of produce has been distributed to the Rhode Island Community Food Bank and local food banks, everyone's efforts turns to the restoration of the farmhouse.
 This past Saturday was Make a Difference day throughout the country and here to tell us about the volunteers making a difference at Franklin Farm is Jarrad Rocheleau, Project Manager for Project Restoration, and Denise Mudge, the Volunteer Project Manager.